Medical education program and objectives

 Systems-based practice (SBP)

-Graduates are able to demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system to provide optimal health care
+Graduates will demonstrate an awareness of and responsiveness to the larger context and system of health care, as well as the ability to call effectively on other resources in the system and the community to provide optimal health care.

 Medical education program objective

-1. Understand health care financing and public policies that affect access to and delivery of health care
+1. Describe how health care financing and public policies affect access to and delivery of health care

-2. Understand value, quality and cost as it applies to patients and populations
+2. Evaluate value, quality, and cost as they apply to patients and populations

-3. Advocate for community assets and resources designed to improve the health of patients and populations
+3. Develop advocacy skills for under resourced communities to improve the health of patients and populations

 General Competency

-Graduates demonstrate a commitment to professional responsibilities and behavior as well as adherence to ethical principles.
+Graduates will demonstrate a commitment to professional responsibilities and behavior as well as adherence to ethical principles.

 Medical education program objective

-2. Demonstrate accountability, personal responsibility and reliability for meeting the expectations of their role as appropriate to their stage of training
+2. Demonstrate accountability, personal responsibility, and reliability for meeting expectations appropriate to the stage of training

-3. Incorporate ethical and legal principles in medical education, clinical practice and research
+3. Incorporate ethical and legal principles in pursuing medical education, clinical practice, and research

 4. Work collaboratively and effectively in teams